MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/appbar_lightdismissoverlaymode.md

 ## -remarks

-Transient UI, such as a [MenuFlyout](menuflyout.md) or secondary menu in a command bar, closes when you click or tap outside of it.
+Transient UI, such as an open command bar, closes when you click or tap outside of it.
 This is called light-dismiss.
 "Overlay" refers to the area outside of a light-dismiss UI.

 By default, the "overlay" is not darkened.
+Setting `LightDismissOverlayMode` to `On` will cause other UI to be darkened when the app bar is open.
+This is true even if the [IsSticky](appbar_issticky.md) property is set to `true` to prevent light-dismiss behavior.

 ## -examples